Husbands do not need a parent. But that does not stop wives from employing mothering tendencies in marriage.

 Regardless, I hard to bite down a quick response, meant to ease his worries (imagined worries) when I realized that I was actually trying to calm my own heart, not his.

-Like most guys, my husband is a stoic dude, and when he talks, he’s not looking for sympathy.
+Like many guys, my husband is a stoic dude, and when he’s verbally analyzing a situation, he’s not looking for sympathy.

 So now I have added a new prayer; that God will help me stay out of the way as He works in my husband’s life.